-About the Strange Republic Formed in a BallIt was in the 1970’s, when the Austrian artist Edwin Lipburger decided that he wanted to build a circular shaped house.
+About the Strange Republic Formed inside a BallIt was in the 1970’s, when the Austrian artist Edwin Lipburger decided that he wanted to build a circular shaped house.
 After the authorities refused to provide him with building permits, Lipburger decided that he was declaring independence from Austria.
 He called his house the Republic of Kugelmugel (the word Kugel means a ball).
 He also refused to pay taxes and insisted on printing his own republical stamps.

 The authorities, on their part, did not approve of the actions of the kind rebel.
 In 1979 he was sent to jail for ten weeks, until the president of Austria intervened and pardoned him.
 He was exiled, in Austria, to another place.